 - Why not go completely the other way?
 Here's our Echo Studio review

 - Don't forget about Google.
 Check our Nest Audio review

 The Echo Dot is perfectly acceptable, but not in any way spectacular, when it comes to pumping out those tunes.
 It has a small speaker, vastly improved in generation three from those that preceded it, but it's not the finest by any means, and nowhere near as good as the full-sized Echo.
 It also has a 3.5mm line out, so you can plug it into whatever you like if you want fuller output – though the Echo Input offers an even cheaper way to do this, if that's all you're interested in the Dot for.

 Smaller is better

-The Echo Dot is like the rotating portion of the full-sized Echo has been sawn off.
-It's about the size of an ice hockey puck.
+The Echo Dot kind of looks like an ice hockey puck.
 I think.
-I can't say I've ever actually seen an ice hockey puck in real life, but everyone says it is, so I'm going to go with it.
+I can't say I've ever actually seen an ice hockey puck in real life, but everyone says that was the look, so I'm going to go with it.

-When you consider that this Echo But With Better Sound Quality will cost you just 50 quid, it becomes a must buy.
-Or if not a must buy, at least a "You might as well buy".
+When you consider that this Echo But With Better Sound Quality deal will cost you just £50/$50 as long as you already have a second speaker going on, it becomes a must buy.
+Or if not a must buy, at least a "you might as well buy".

 Music Unlimited: Echo's killer app

 The sheer affordability of Echo Dot (assuming you already own a speaker which, if you're reading T3, surely you do) makes it easy to overlook the fact that, other than playing music and serving as a kitchen timer and to-do list maker, Alexa doesn't excel at a hell of a lot, so far.

 However, the Amazon Music Unlimited streaming app (or 'Skill' to use the official Echo terminology) is undeniably fantastic.